Aliyugambo/Dilaprime-allied-Nig.ltd/content.md

 #### OPERATIONAL EXCELLENCE

 DILA PRIME ALLIED NIG.
-LTD. has evolved to a more recognizable firm gathering accomplishments and vast knowhow since inception.
+LTD. has evolved to a more recognizable firm gathering accomplishments and vast know-how since inception.
 In addition, having achieved consistency across all our projects, we have established a brand that is identifiable with dependability and quality assurance.
 More importantly, a key initiative of ours has always been continual